Dodsworth (novel): Plot

 The novel is set in the period between late 1925 and late 1927.
 Samuel ('Sam') Dodsworth is an ambitious and innovative automobile designer, who builds his fortunes in fictional Zenith, Winnemac, through the success of his Revelation Motor Company.
 Along the way, he courted and won the hand of Frances 'Fran' Voelker, a beautiful young socialite.
 Deciding to retire while he is still capable of enjoying his leisure, he sells out at fifty and sets out to pursue a dream he'd never allowed himself the time to realize: a leisurely trip to Europe with his wife, with aspirations to visit some manufacturing plants looking for his next challenge.
 His forty-one-year-old wife, however, motivated by her own vanity and fear of lost youth, is dissatisfied with married life and small town Zenith, and wants to live in Europe permanently as an expatriate, not just visit for a few months.
-The Dodsworths leave for Europe with Fran.
-Her disparate motivations for the trip become quickly known.
+The Dodsworths set sail for Europe, and their marriage begins to unravel.

 In their extensive travels across Europe, they are soon caught up in vastly different lifestyles.
 Fran falls in with a crowd of frivolous socialites, while Sam plays more of an independent tourist.
 'With his red Baedeker guide book in hand, he visits such well-known tourist attractions as Westminster Abbey, Notre Dame Cathedral, Sanssouci Palace, and the Piazza San Marco.
 But the historic sites that he sees prove to be far less significant than the American expatriates that he meets on his extensive journeys across Great Britain and continental Europe' He meets Edith Cortright, an expatriate American widow in Venice, who is everything his wife is not: self-assured, self-confident, selfless, and self-reliant.
 As Sam and Fran follow their own pursuits, their relationship is strained to the breaking point.
 Both are forced to choose between marriage and the new lifestyles they have embraced.